Projects per year

 Twitter: @DudleyMarianna

 I am an environmental historian of modern Britain.
 My work explores environmental change and its impacts on communities, places, and politics.
 My current research examines wind and wave power, and the rise of renewable energy technologies more broadly, in the twentieth century.
 I approach this topic from an environmental history perspective, wondering whether winds and waves can be forces of history as well as of nature.
 My article ‘Limits of Power: Wind Energy, Orkney and the post-war British state’ shows that there was state interest in wind energy immediately after the Second World War, when it was seen to be a solution for connecting remote communities to electricity in the new welfare state.
-My latest article, ''When's a Gale a Gale?'
+My article, ''When's a Gale a Gale?'
 Understanding Wind as an Energetic Force in Mid-Twentieth Century Britain' identifies how the development of wind turbine technology was a generative process, feeding not just into the national grid but into local identities and notions of place.
-In 2022-2023, I am a Green Transitions Fellow at the University of Stavanger, developing my work on renewable energy history and contributing to an interdisciplinary programme of research.
+I am currently writing a history of wind energy, Electric Wind: Energy and History in Modern Britain, to be published by Manchester University Press in 2025.

 I am also interested in water as a site, agent and archive of history.
 Work on rivers and their inhabitants, including the surfers of the Severn Bore, explores the interconnected flows of identity, memory, and place in watery settings.